tabishfayyaz/java-cheat-sheet/README.md

  * The primary thing that enables abstraction is interfaces (not abstract classes as purpose of abstract class is to consolidate common things that exists in multiple classes)
  * All you are worried about with abstraction is what the user sees and not the implementation details

+**What are marker interfaces**
+ * An interface that marks or "tags" classes and their corresponding instances
+ * Don't have any methods of their own
+ * e.g. Serializable interface (just for telling Java what the class is capable of doing)
+ * Formerly used because annotations didn't exits to just show what a class should be used for or not (e.g. class can be logged or not)
+ * Not recommended these days

 ## Links

 - https://stackoverflow.com/questions/40471/what-are-the-differences-between-a-hashmap-and-a-hashtable-in-java